carlosfrancia/ansible-elk-docker/readme.md

 Ensure you have an AWS access key and secret already configured on the shell environment variables, or with the relevant iam role for ec2 instance creation allocated to the instance from which Ansible runs.

-A Amazon Virtual Private Cloud (VPC) and a subnet ID.
+An Amazon Virtual Private Cloud (VPC) and a subnet ID.

 ## Getting started